8 Things to Do to Start the Year Well

 Such milestones have significant impact on our lives.
 As a result, it’s important to consider the major impact on those you care about if you were to pass away without a will.

 If your circumstances are uncomplicated, an easy way to create your first legally binding will is by purchasing our do-it-yourself Will Kit online.
-It costs only $29.99 from iwillkit.com.au and, as a Victorian, you can store it in State Trustees’ secure Will Bank for free.
+It costs only $29.99 from iwillkit.com.au and, as a Victorian, you can store it in State Trustees’ secure Will and Powers of Attorney Regostry for free.